anvaka/impy.js/README.md

     }
 );
 ```
 Let's say this test fails.
-To fix it, you only need to edit parser.js, and nothing else.
-Impy knows how to dynamically pull all dependencies of the 'parser', and provide exported features of the 'parser.js' via the second ```api``` argument.
+To fix it, you only need to edit [parser.js](https://github.com/anvaka/impy.js/blob/master/src/utils/parser.js), and nothing else.
+Impy knows how to dynamically pull all dependencies of the parser.js, and provide exported features of the 'parser.js' via the second ```api``` argument.
 This keeps global namespace always clean and nice.

 Experimental Warning
 --------------------
 This library is highly experimental.
-It is itself is written in an "impy style": check the ```src``` folder to see how it's structured and compare it with the ```dist``` folder. *The library uses itself to compile its own source code*.

 My goal is to make a developer friendly environment, with a very concise API.
 Thus I may change it as I play with impy in my other projects.

 Have a feedback?
 ----------------